opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER.md

 - **Llama 1B**: "Neil Armstrong was the first man to walk on the moon, on July 20, 1969, during the Apollo 11 mission." (`1.0s`)

+> TIP: Try out your own questions to judge which model's answers you find most useful.

 ## Optionally enable GPU acceleration

 If you have access to a GPU, optionally follow [these steps](./LLM_SERVER_GPU.md) to set up GPU acceleration for your server.